Shyam-Has-Your-Anomaly-Mitigated/Emul/syntaxxxx.md

 	...for ÷() the numerator is unsiged 1

 	: mahāmantra(x) will change the program in memory
-	; mahāmantra(x) will change the file preprocessing
+	: mahāmantra(x, y) will also update the program counter ; mahāmantra(x) will change the file preprocessing
+	; mahāmantra(x, y) will also update the program counter

 Can JS ouput binaries to "download"?
 I [think](http://shyam.id.au/awooga/) so...
 <br>JS is turing complete, so I think lazy evaluation is also possible...